GE-Bio/FLINO/README.md

 MEDIAN | 0.1586

-##### Running all of the FLINO study evaluation runs.
-This will take a very long time.
+It is possible to run all of the FLINO study evaluations.
+This would however take a vary long time if run within a single core.

 > analysisRun = " eRuns_FLINO.txt"

-Would not advise running them in series.

-Data/results_eRuns_FLINO.txt

-Describe the output
+The output for all evaluation runs can be found in the merged output file **\FLINO-main\Data\results_eRuns_FLINO.txt**.
+This output file is used by the next example.

 #### Running the Gen_FLINO_Figures.R script.